unesp-ppgcc-2024-02-ap-chatbot/UNESP_PPGCC_Scraper/README.md

 ## Project Overview 🎓

 Welcome!
-This is a chatbot project developed as part of the Deep Learning course in the [Graduate Program in Computer Science (PPGCC) at UNESP](https://www.ibilce.unesp.br/#!/pos-graduacao/programas-de-pos-graduacao/ciencia-da-computacao/apresentacao/)! 🤖💬
+This is a chatbot project developed as part of the Deep Learning course in the [Postgraduate Program in Computer Science (PPGCC) at UNESP](https://www.ibilce.unesp.br/#!/pos-graduacao/programas-de-pos-graduacao/ciencia-da-computacao/apresentacao/)! 🤖💬

 This chatbot uses context-based learning with RAG (Retrieval-Augmented Generation) to answer questions about the PPGCC program.
 We use data from the PPGCC website to create an intelligent and responsive assistant for program-related queries.